-When you live in a property the gains made relevant to your period of occupation are exempt from CGT on disposal of the property.
-Other periods you spend away from the property may qualify as deemed periods of occupation if you return to live there at a later date.
+When you live in a property, the gains made relevant to your period of occupation are exempt from CGT on disposal of the property.
+Other periods you spend away from the property may qualify as deemed periods of occupation if you return to live there at a later date - the detailed rules on this are very complicated!

-If you live in more than one home concurrently you can nominate which property is to be treated as your 'main home' and thus exempt from CGT.
+If you live in more than one home concurrently, you can nominate which property is to be treated as your 'main home' and thus exempt from CGT.
 You can change that nomination at will.
 You must make the first nomination within two years of the date on which you started to use the second property as your home.
 A husband and wife, or civil partners, can only have one CGT-free main home between them.

 The nomination of a property as your main home can save you CGT in the long term.
 If you move out before the property is sold, the gain relating to the last 18 months of your ownership is also exempt from CGT.
-This can include a period when the property was let or unoccupied.
+This last 18 months can cover a time when the property was let or unoccupied.